Canker Sores on Your Tonsils or in Your Throat

 - Major sores — These are bigger and deeper than the other two types.
 A major sore is usually round with defined red border.
 If it is larger, it forms an irregular shape with irregular edges.
 It is extremely painful.
 Major sores grow more than 10 mm and take six weeks to months before they heal and may even leave scars.

 - Herpetiform sores — These are large groups of sores, from clusters of 10 to about 100.
 They may also merge into one large sore and have irregular edges.
-They appear smaller, about 2 - 3 mm.
+They are smaller, about 2 - 3 mm.
 These sores may be the smallest, but they appear in hundreds simultaneously.
 You can expect them to heal without scarring.

-What Causes a Canker Sore
+What Causes Them?

-Some of the main causes of canker sores include:
+Some of the possible main causes include:2

 - Lack of important nutrients that promote proper growth of tissues, such as iron, zinc, vitamin B12, and folic acid (folate).

 - Allergies or sensitivities to toothpaste or food (coffee, chocolate, shellfish, strawberries, cheese, eggs, nuts, highly acidic foods like pineapple, lemon, and tomatoes, and ingredients like sodium lauryl sulfate).